 - The Regulations require local housing authorities to enforce the rules and have the power to arrange remedial action.
 Proven breaches of the regulations can result in the local housing authority imposing a financial penalty of up to £30,000.

 Electrical Equipment Safety Regulations

-On the 9th January 1995 the Electrical Equipment (Safety) Regulations 1994 came into effect.
+On the 9th of January 1995 The Electrical Equipment (Safety) Regulations 1994 came into effect but were replaced in 2016 by The Electrical Equipment (Safety) Regulations 2016.
 You must ensure that all electrical equipment, provided with the property, should not jeopardise the safety of people, domestic animals or property.
 Each item should be safe and if possible, recently serviced, at the commencement of a tenancy.

 Plugs and Sockets Safety Regulations